 If a student has exhausted the avenues provided by Mary Baldwin University and the complaint has not been resolved internally, and if a student has exhausted the avenues provided by their state and the complaint has not been resolved, the student can contact the SACS-COC office.

 - Student with a documented disability takes a Confidential Memo to his/her instructor to request accommodations.

-- If a student is dissatisfied with the accommodations at any time during the academic term, the student consults with the director of the Learning Skills Center.
+- If a student is dissatisfied with the accommodations at any time during the academic term, the student consults with the director of the Academic Resource Center.

-- The student talks with his/her instructor; the director of the Learning Skills Center will meet with the student and instructor if requested by either the instructor or the student.
+- The student talks with his/her instructor; the director of the Academic Resource Center will meet with the student and instructor if requested by either the instructor or the student.

 - If the accommodations issue is not resolved satisfactorily, the student may ask for a hearing with the Disabilities Committee.

 - After hearing from the student and the instructor and consulting with other individuals as needed (e.g., faculty; staff), the committee will recommend a course of action.